-Below is a detailed look at all the Jacob deGrom rookie cards as well as key minor league, prospect cards and rookie inserts.
+Below is a detailed look at all the Jacob deGrom rookie cards, as well as key minor league and prospect cards.

 Jacob deGrom Rookie Card Checklist

-Click on the links or images to shop for specific cards on eBay or to check current market values.
+Click on the card listings to shop for specific cards on eBay or to check current market values.

-It's debatable whether this is a true rookie card.
-The Rookies was an insert set for 2014 Donruss.
-However, it was later released as a small factory set that came with an expanded checklist.
-Jacob deGrom is among those added players who were never inserts.
-Either way, this is a card that likely won't pop up often in singles form.
-The Mets pitcher also has an autograph randomly inserted in the set.
+It's debatable whether this is a true rookie card as The Rookies was an insert from 2014 Donruss.
+However, it was later released in the small 2014 Donruss The Rookies factory set that came with an expanded checklist.
+Jacob deGrom is among those added players not featured in the main set.
+The Mets pitcher also has an autographed version.

-Found in Panini's ultra-premium set, this is the rarest Jacob deGrom rookie card found in a base set.
-The card comes with a jumbo jersey swatch, some of which have patches despite coming with the same numbering.
-The autograph is also on-card.
-Jacob deGrom also has another autographed jersey card in the product numbered to 99.
-It has a much smaller swatch and the signature is on a trapped piece of acetate.
+Jacob deGrom also has another autographed jersey card in the product that is numbered to 99.
+The Treasure Signature Materials insert has a much smaller swatch and the autograph is signed on a trapped piece of acetate.

-Not that a lot of deGrom's rookie cards cost much compared to the autographed inserts and tough parallels.
-Even so, Topps Update has one of the most affordable and readily available.
-If you're looking for something with a little more punch, there a variation version that has deGrom in a camouflage hat.
+2014 Topps Update contains one of the most affordable and readily available Jacob deGrom rookie cards.
+If you're looking for something with a little more punch, the variation version presents deGrom in a camouflage hat.
 He's also got a Trajectory Autograph in the release.

-2014 Topps Chrome Update singles aren't the easiest things to find.
-Packs were only available in special retail value boxes.
+The 2014 Topps Chrome Update singles aren't the easiest things to find because the exclusive packs were only available in special retail value boxes.
 Even with a small checklist, each of the boxes has just two Chrome Update packs.
-The card carries the same design as the regular Topps Update rookie.
+The chromium card carries the same design and image as the regular Topps Update rookie.

-This is the first time Jacob deGrom appeared on an official baseball card.
-Like a lot of minor league sets, it's relatively tough to find.
-If you can't find singles, there's always the team set route as well, which likely won't cost too much more than the deGrom single.
+2012 is the first time Jacob deGrom appeared on an official baseball card.
+Like a lot of minor league sets, it's relatively tough to locate.
+If you can't find singles, there's always the team set route, which likely won't cost too much more than the deGrom single.